Kodaira fibrations, K\"ahler groups, and finiteness properties: Introduction

 A \textit{K\"ahler group} is a group that can be realised as the fundamental group of a compact K\"ahler manifold.
 The question of which finitely presented groups are K\"ahler was raised by Serre in the 1950s.
 It has been a topic of active research ever since, but a putative classification remains a distant prospect and constructions of novel examples are surprisingly rare.
 For an overview of what is known see \cite{ABCKT-95} and \cite{Bur-10}.

-Our main purpose in this paper is to construct new examples of K\"ahler groups that do not have finite classifying spaces.
+In this paper we present a new technique for constructing K\"ahler groups.
+By applying this technique to Kodaira fibrations, we obtain K\"ahler groups that do not have finite classifying spaces.
+We also develop a criterion for deciding when these groups are commensurable with residually free groups.

 A group $G$ is of \textit{type} $\mathcal{F}_r$ if it has a classifying space $K(G,1)$ with finite $r$-skeleton.
 The first example of a finitely presented group that is not of type $\FF_3$ was given by Stallings in 1963 \cite{Sta-63}.
 His example is a subgroup of a direct product of three free groups.
 Bieri subsequently constructed, for each positive integer $n$, a subgroup $B_n$ of a direct product of $n$ free groups such that $B_n$ is of type $\FF_{n-1}$ but not of type $\FF_n$; each $B_n$ is the kernel of a map from the ambient direct product to an abelian group.
 The study of higher finiteness properties of discrete groups is a very active field of enquiry, with generalisations of subgroups of products of free groups playing a central role, e.g. \cite{BesBra-97}, \cite{BriHowMilSho-09, BriHowMilSho-13}.
 In particular, it has been recognised that the finiteness properties of subgroups in direct products of surface groups (more generally, residually-free groups) play a dominant role in determining the structure of these subgroups \cite{BriHowMilSho-09}.
 In parallel, it has been recognised, particularly following the work of Delzant and Gromov \cite{DelGro-05}, that subgroups of direct products of surface groups play an important role in the investigation of K\"ahler groups (see also \cite{Py-13, DelPy-16}).

 Given this context, it is natural that the first examples of K\"ahler groups with exotic finiteness properties should have been constructed as the kernels of maps from a product of hyperbolic surface groups to an abelian group.
 This breakthrough was achieved by Dimca, Papadima and Suciu \cite{DimPapSuc-09-II}.
 Further examples were constructed by Biswas, Mj and Pancholi \cite{BisMjPan-14} and by Llosa Isenrich \cite{Llo-16-II}.
 Our main purpose here is to construct examples of a different kind.